olaniyan4m/Thenga-Project/XCODE_MOBILE_APP_GUIDE.md

 ┌─────────────────────────┐
 │  ← Customer App    🛒   │
 │                         │
-│  Welcome to Pezela!     │
+│  Welcome to Thenga!     │
 │  Your shopping companion │
 │                         │
 │  Your Activity          │